Saturday Night's Main Event: Saturday Night's Main Event XXII

 Saturday Night's Main Event XXII took place on July 18, 1989, from Worcester, Massachusetts, at the Worcester Centrum, and aired July 29, 1989 on NBC.

 During the Randy Savage-Brutus Beefcake match, Zeus appeared at ringside and interfered on Savage's behalf.
 Hulk Hogan came to aid Beefcake but was unable to hurt Zeus.
 The events of this match was one of the pieces to help set up the main event of SummerSlam.
-The show also featured the first time a title changed hands in the programs history.
+The show also featured the first time a title changed hands in the program's history.